hackguru/repl-challenge/README.md

 # repl-challenge

 This is a solution to following challenge.
 This solution is "quick and dirty" meaning it only meets the acceptance criteria but it is not fully thought out.
-Area for improvement:
+Areas for improvement:
 * Design - it is not ready to be used by client in anyway
 * Security - this code is very vulnerable as it runs any function on server
 * Lack of support - JS code is developed to be run only new browser.
-For example this code for XHR on client wont work on old IEs
+For example, code for XHR on client wont work on old IEs
 * No Tests - in actual production environment we need tests - or better yet start with tests
 * No specific API convention has been followed